that-one-tom/n8n-nodes-miniflux/README.md

 # Installation

-* [Installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) for n8n community nodes.
+* [Installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) for n8n community nodes
-* Enter `n8n-nodes-miniflux` when n8n asks for the package name to install.
+* Enter `n8n-nodes-miniflux` when n8n asks for the package name to install
-* In Miniflux, head to *Settings* > *API Keys* > *Create a new API key* in order to retrieve the API key required to authenticate.
+* In Miniflux, head to *Settings* > *API Keys* > *Create a new API key* in order to retrieve the API key required to authenticate

 # Requirements